saud-learning-services/instructions-and-other-templates/docs/environment-setup.md

          > - Option 2: Navigate to the folder directly from terminal.
 Refer to [Terminal Basics](terminal-basics.md) if you need help doing this.

       > 👷 Working through the setup test?
 The environment setup-test will be created from `environment.yml` contained in your local **setup-test** folder.

-      > ⚠️ Do not worry about the project name.
-The environments share the project name and will be the same name as the project folder (i.e. the environment is named 👷setup-test)

       > 💡 Note that every project has their own `environment.yml` file so it's important to make sure you select the right one.
 You can always ensure you have the right script by checking the name field matches your tool name after importing the yml file